AT-290690/rust-lisp/README.md

 This guarantees that type inference can resolve the result type statically.
 Users are encouraged to design tail-recursive functions so that the accumulator is the last argument.

-### Loop Limit

-Loops are capped at **5 000 000** (five million) total iterations for the entire program.

-To ensure programs remain safe when running locally or on shared servers, loops must be "safe" and difficult to hang or block the main thread.
-This limit also applies to tail-call optimized recursion.

-This limitation does **NOT** guarantee a program won't run "forever."
-Its purpose is to reduce accidental thread blocks, but it cannot eliminate them entirely.
-See the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) for more details.

 ### Solving Puzzles

 Starting in the top left corner of a 2x2 grid, and only being able to move to the right and down, there are exactly 6 routes to the bottom right corner: